Tool List

 ### Automatic Handling Features

-- ✅ **Path Normalization** - Uniformly uses forward slashes `/`
+- ✅ **Path Normalization** - Unified use of forward slashes `/`

-- ✅ **Trailing Slash Removal** - Automatically removes trailing `/` or `\` from paths
+- ✅ **Trailing Slash Removal** - Automatic removal of trailing `/` or `\`

-- ✅ **UNC Path Conversion** - Automatically recognizes and converts `\\wsl$\` format
+- ✅ **UNC Path Conversion** - Automatic recognition and conversion of `\\wsl$\` format

 ### Troubleshooting

-- 📄 [WSL Path Support Guide](WSL_PATH_GUIDE.md) - Guide specific to the WSL environment
+- 📄 [WSL Path Support Guide](WSL_PATH_GUIDE.md) - Special guide for WSL environment

-- 📄 [Path Troubleshooting Guide](PATH_TROUBLESHOOTING.md) - Detailed diagnosis of path issues
+- 📄 [Path Troubleshooting Guide](PATH_TROUBLESHOOTING.md) - Detailed path problem diagnosis

 ---